Azure/aks-engine/docs/topics/addpool.md

 Above we have a `pool1` with 3 nodes, a `pool2` with 3 nodes, and a `pool3` with 10 nodes.
 Rather than run a single, continuous upgrade operation across all nodes in the cluster, let's add pools, then validate the new version, and then scale those new pools up so the original nodes can be cordoned, drained, and deleted.

+Before we do that, though, let's upgrade the control plane first!
+[You should always upgrade the control plane before your nodes](upgrade.md#what-should-i-upgrade-first-my-control-plane-nodes-or-my-worker-nodes).
+See the full upgrade docs [here](upgrade.md).

-Here we use the command line `jq` tool to create three new JSON files that we'll use to initiate 3 new `aks-engine addpool` operations, derived from the original `agentPoolProfile` specifications in the API model generated during cluster deployment:
+After our control plane has been updated to v1.19.1, we can proceed with a rolling upgrade of our nodes by gradually adding and validating new node pool.
+We'll use the command line `jq` tool to create three new JSON files that we'll use to initiate 3 new `aks-engine addpool` operations, derived from the original `agentPoolProfile` specifications in the API model generated during cluster deployment:

 ```sh
 $ jq -r '.properties.agentPoolProfiles[0] | .name = "newpool1"' < _output/kubernetes-westus2-1838/apimodel.json > newpool1.json